rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ### On the complexity of TS types

-I would like to let you on a secret:

-_A good code needs two type checkers: TypeScript and You_

 I consider the terms _simple_ and _easy_ to have different semantics.
 Pulling 3 languages out of thin air:  Elm types are very simple,  Haskell types are simple but get involved with language extensions,  TypeScript types are complex.